|News & Events

 27 March, 2012: "Pater Patriae" was performed by the wind ensemble of the Chicago College of Performing Arts of Roosevelt University in Ganz Hall, 430 S. Michigan Avenue, Chicago, at 7:30 PM

 16 September, 2007: "Pater Patriae" premiered at Mount Vernon during the annual gathering of the Washington Council and the Mount Vernon One Hundred.
 Conducted by Victoria Bond, the music was performed by Vol-Au-Vent, a Washington D.C.-based ensemble whose members appear with the National Symphony Orchestra.
 The narration was performed by Rick Davis, Artistic Director of the Theater of the First Amendment and the Center for the Arts at George Mason University.

 THE INDISPENSABLE MAN

-27 MARCH, 2012: The Chicago College of Performing Arts at Roosevelt University will premiere "The Indispensable Man" on 27 March, 2012, in Ganz Hall, 430 S. Michigan Avenue at 7:30 PM.
-Also on the program will be "The Lincoln Portrait,"" by Aaron Copland and Carl Sandburg.
+27 MARCH, 2012: The Chicago College of Performing Arts at Roosevelt University premiered "The Indispensable Man" on 27 March, 2012, in Ganz Hall, 430 S. Michigan Avenue at 7:30 PM.
+Also on the program was "The Lincoln Portrait,"" by Aaron Copland and Carl Sandburg.